 The MPS Foundation is proud to offer a number of scholarships to assist students as they pursue their post-high school goals.

 2020 scholarships are now open!
 Read the descriptions below and click the boxes to apply.
 More scholarships will continue to be released as details are finalized, so please continue to check this page for additional opportunities.
-All scholarship applications are due on February 26, 2020.

 For questions, please contact Kelly Rickman/414.874-5292.

 April Swick Memorial Scholarship

 April is a beloved daughter, sister, aunt, friend, and proud MPS educator for 28 years who passed away too soon.
 April’s commitment to education and service provide the guiding vision of this scholarship, which will recognize a special student who possesses the character to keep learning while serving his or her community.
 The Swick family also wishes to recognize the critical role a teacher can play in the life of a student.
 To that end, an additional gift may be awarded to an eligible MPS teacher who helped inspire learning in the applicant.
 Two $3,000 scholarships are available.

 Bernice K. Rose Scholarship

 Bernice K. Rose was born in Alabama and moved to Milwaukee in 1952.
 She was the first African American woman elected to the Milwaukee County Board of Supervisors, filling a vacancy in 1977 created by the death of her husband, Clinton E. Rose.
 She served in that position for 15 years until her retirement in 1992.
 Mrs. Rose did not have children, but wanted to leave a legacy that improved the lives of young people in the community she served and loved for so long.

 The medical staff at Children’s Hospital of Wisconsin is generously sponsoring a $5,000 scholarship – renewable for up to three additional years – for a Milwaukee Public Schools student interested in entering the health care field.